 Fenix gives you flexibility with how to power the LD15R.
 It comes standard with a USB rechargeable battery but also runs on a standard CR123A battery.

 Included with the light is a 3.6 volt 700 mAh 16340 lithium ion (Li-ion) battery.
 It is Fenix branded and made in China.
-It charges inside of the flashlight via a micro USB port.
+It charges inside of the flashlight via a micro USB port and an included micro USB charging cable.
 It can also be removed and charged externally.
-The 16340 battery has a built-in protection circuit.
+The 16340 rechargeable battery has a built-in protection circuit.

 When the light is charging, you can see a red light under the switch.
 When the battery is fully charged, the visible light is green.

-There is only one switch on the Fenix LD15R: a button on the top of the head.
+There is only one switch on the Fenix LD15R flashlight: a button on the top of the head.
 It allows you to turn on the light, alter output intensity and change between white and red light.

 To turn the light on, press and hold the button for approximately 1 second.
 The light will activate at the same output level as when you last used it.
 The only exception is if you last used it as a red light.
 In that case, it will turn on in the low mode white light.